-The ultimate Grand Designs project, this 1960s grade II-listed Tonwell Tower in Tonwell, Hertfordshire is now up for sale.
+The ultimate Grand Designs project, this 1960s grade II-listed Tonwell Tower in Tonwell, Hertfordshire is back up for sale – and for much less money.

-But take the images here with a large pinch of salt.
+But like last tine, take the images here with a large pinch of salt.
 They are a mix of actual images and artist’s impressions of just what the project will look like when it has been fully converted into a dwelling.
 This is far from a home right now.

 But what a home this will be when the work is done.
 Your own futuristic house in the middle of the countryside with views to die for.
 Time and money are needed to get there, but this will be something very special with that investment and some patience.